How Can An Online Psychiatrist Help Your Partner’s Mental Health?

 You can't be a substitute for your partner's medication

-When you're dating a person with a mental illness, you may have difficulty seeing them in pain.
+When you're dating a person with a mental health condition, you may have difficulty seeing them in pain.
 It's hard to watch someone you love struggle.
 You can't wave a magic wand to stop them from hurting.
 You can't fix their problems.
 You can support them when they have tough times, but you cannot take their pain away.

 Medication changes can be tough in psychiatry

 Try not to take mood swings personally.
 That being said, it is okay to let your partner know if their behavior hurts you.
-Having a mental illness doesn't give someone a free pass to disrespect those around them.
+Having a mental health condition doesn't give someone a free pass to disrespect those around them.
 The ability to have an open and honest conversation is important in any relationship and can definitely help you grow stronger as a couple.

-Psychiatric medications and treatment can be very helpful, but counseling and therapy are still important in tackling mental illness.
+Psychiatric medications and treatment can be very helpful, but counseling and therapy are still important in tackling mental health conditions.
 In addition to seeing an online psychiatrist, you and your partner may consider seeing an online couples counselor or attending online therapy individually.
 Online couples counseling or individual therapy is an excellent place for you to discuss relationship challenges.

-When dating somebody with a mental illness, specific questions come up.
+When dating somebody with a mental health condition, specific questions come up.
 Sometimes you might not understand what your partner is going through, but that doesn't mean you can't be there for them.
 You can learn ways to support your partner in couples counseling.
 There may be times that you don't know what to do if your partner is struggling.

 Getty/Vadym Pastukh

-Online counseling for couples facing mental illness and bipolar disorder
+Online counseling for couples facing mental health conditions like bipolar disorder

 Takeaway